Q: Does NH have the right to peacefully declare our independence?

 Our future, and our children’s future, is too important to entrust to the government in Washington.
 We in New Hampshire can do better.

 Q: Couldn’t this turn violent?
-Won’t the United States military bomb us and invade us if we peacefully declare our independence?
+Won’t the United States military bomb and invade if NH peacefully declares its independence?

 A: The Foundation is absolutely committed to a peaceful separation from the United States.
 We firmly believe that there is no room for a civilized, modern Western nation to resort to violence simply because some of its people choose to peacefully go their separate ways.